MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

    :::image type="content" source="./media/git-get-started/save-changes.png" alt-text="Screenshot of source control window with two changes selected to commit.":::

-After the changes are committed, the content items that were committed are removed, and the workspace will point to the new commit that it is synced to.
+After the changes are committed, the content items that were committed are removed, and the workspace will point to the new commit that it's synced to.

 :::image type="content" source="./media/git-get-started/no-changes.png" alt-text="Screenshot of source control window stating that there are no changes to commit.":::